petersuhm/laravel-bdd-helpers/README.md

 }
 ```

-Now you can interact with the `Application` instance like you can in Laravel's default `TestCase`.
+Now you can interact with the `Application` instance like you can with Laravel's default `TestCase`.

 ## Real life examples